 - USA – 5 murders per 100,000

 The pandemic has exacerbated the violence children experience in Central America, often forcing them to quarantine with their abusers.
 These harsh conditions, in addition to limited access to quality education and social services, are part of daily life for millions of children in the region.
-Each day, families facing these harsh conditions make the painful decision to leave their homes, communities and countries in search of safety and a more hopeful future.
+Each day, families facing these harsh conditions make the painful decision to leave their homes, communities and countries in search of a more hopeful future.

 What is the need?

-While those traveling with the caravan hope for safety in numbers, the perils of using irregular migration routes remain significant, especially for children.
+While those traveling with a caravan hope for safety in numbers, the perils of using irregular migration routes remain significant, especially for children.
 The journey is long, uncertain, and full of danger, including the risk of exploitation, violence and abuse.
 Migrating and displaced children are at risk of some of the worst forms of abuse, often falling victim to traffickers and other criminals.

 Historically, the U.S. has placed pressure on Mexico and Central America to curb irregular migration, and it has often manifested in a way that does not center the best interests of the children in transit, as illustrated by the response to the January 2021 caravan.
 Thousands of children need protection and access to essential services.
-The long and arduous journey has left children exposed to inclement weather, including dangerously hot temperatures, with limited access to proper shelter.
+The long and arduous journey has left them exposed to inclement weather, including dangerously hot temperatures, with limited access to proper shelter.
 Some have already fallen ill or suffered from dehydration.

 When, and if, these children reach their destination countries, they encounter new threats.
 Despite extraordinary and generous actions in many places and by many people and organizations, children and their families struggle to gain a foothold.

-This issue is much larger than the recent caravan, as evidenced by the more than 50,000 unaccompanied children who were apprehended at the Southwest U.S.-Mexico border in the past year.
+This issue is much larger than the recent caravans, as evidenced by the more than 50,000 unaccompanied children who were apprehended at the Southwest U.S.-Mexico border in Fiscal Year 2018.
 And as long as there have been children in need, UNICEF has been there every step of the way protecting them in their home countries, in transit, at their destinations, and upon return.
 UNICEF works with partners in Central America, Mexico and the United States to interrupt the cycles of violence, foster mental heatlh support and build systems that place the needs of children before all else.